 I have also found supplements that are safe and effective for most people.

-I’ve covered many of these helpful supplements in my book, Hashimoto’s The Root Cause, but have also found quite a few additional supplements since the book was published over 3 years ago.
+I covered many of these helpful supplements in my first book, Hashimoto’s The Root Cause, but have also found quite a few additional supplements since the book was published.
 If you are struggling with thyroid symptoms and looking for some support, there are six supplements that can help.

 In the following article, you’ll discover:

 - The medication that works like an immune modulating supplement when used at low doses

 - The types of probiotics that actually help

 - Specific digestive enzymes that can reverse fatigue in a few days

 - A different type of enzyme taken on an empty stomach that can help reduce thyroid antibodies and food sensitivities